CFT-HY/pttools/docs/usage.rst

 just like any GitHub repository cloning over SSH.
 Please request access to the repository from prof. Hindmarsh.

+If you're just using PTtools for your project, :ref:`installation using a package manager such as pip <With pip>` is recommended.
+However, if you're developing PTtools itself, you should :ref:`work on a cloned repository <Local development>`.

 With pip
 --------
 Installing PTtools within a